Rapptz/discord.py/docs/guide/topics/permissions.rst

     # and we pass this to the role creation method!
     await guild.create_role(name="My cool game", mentionable=True, permissions=permissions, reason="New game!")

-Now we have a brand new role, named ``"My cool game"`` and it now have the permissions we outlined above.
+Now we have a brand new role, named ``"My cool game"`` and it now also has the permissions we outlined above.

 Setting permissions on an existing channel
 -------------------------------------------